adrianblynch/hapi-everything/readme.md

 CodeceptJS is an abstruction over WebdriverIO, which itself sits on top of Selenium, a running version of which is needed to run the CJS tests.

+Notes:

-Note to self: `brew install selenium-server-standalone` and start with `selenium-server -p 4444`.
-The in `e2e` folder, `run codeceptjs run --steps`.
+- `brew install selenium-server-standalone` and start with `selenium-server -p 4444`.
+Then in `e2e` folder, `run codeceptjs run --steps`.
+- CodeceptJS, or maybe it's Webdriver(IO), doesn't complain if Selenium isn't started.

 ## Notes